Plates may be applied in various modes according to the function required. These include:

 Application of dynamic compression plate to transverse fractures.

 If the plate is applied in an oblique fracture without creating an axilla, as the fracture is compressed, the fracture may displace.

-If the fracture pattern and location does not allow the plate to be applied so that an axilla is created, it may be better to apply a lag screw and a neutralization plate.
+If the fracture pattern and location do not allow the plate to be applied to create an axilla, it may be better to apply a lag screw and a neutralization plate.

-An interfragmentary lag screw can in some case be inserted thought the plate for additional compression.
+An interfragmentary lag screw can, in some cases, be inserted through the plate for additional compression.

 Articulated tension device

 As an alternative to obtaining compression using screws inserted in dynamic compression mode, the articulated tension device may be used to provide mechanical compression prior to fixation with screws inserted in neutral mode.